-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-- (a) on conviction on indictment, to imprisonment for a term not exceeding ten years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding the statutory maximum or to both. - (6) A person who is guilty of an offence under subsection (3)(c) or (h) shall be liable- - (a) on conviction on indictment, to imprisonment for a term not exceeding two years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding the statutory maximum or to both. - (7) The Secretary of State may by order- - (a) amend the definition of "registration card" in subsection (1); - (b) make consequential amendment of this section. - (8) An order under subsection (7)- - (a) must be made by statutory instrument, and - (b) may not be made unless a draft has been laid before and approved by resolution of each House of Parliament.]
+- (h) has an article within paragraph (f) or (g) in his possession without reasonable excuse. - (4) In subsection (3) "false registration card" means a document which is designed to appear to be a registration card. - (5) A person who is guilty of an offence under subsection (3)(a), (b), (d), (e), (f) or (g) shall be liable- - (a) on conviction on indictment, to imprisonment for a term not exceeding ten years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding the statutory maximum or to both. - (6) A person who is guilty of an offence under subsection (3)(c) or (h) shall be liable- - (a) on conviction on indictment, to imprisonment for a term not exceeding two years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding the statutory maximum or to both. - (7) The Secretary of State may by order- - (a) amend the definition of "registration card" in subsection (1); - (b) make consequential amendment of this section. - (8) An order under subsection (7)- - (a) must be made by statutory instrument, and - (b) may not be made unless a draft has been laid before and approved by resolution of each House of Parliament.]

-F98 S. 26A inserted (10.2.2003) by 2002 c.
+F104 S. 26A inserted (10.2.2003) by 2002 c.
 41, s.
 148 (with s.
 159); S.I.
 2003/1, art.
 2, Sch.

-[F9926B Possession of immigration stamp U.K.
+[F10526B Possession of immigration stamp

-- (1) A person commits an offence if he has an immigration stamp in his possession without reasonable excuse. - (2) A person commits an offence if he has a replica immigration stamp in his possession without reasonable excuse. - (3) In this section- - (a) "immigration stamp" means a device which is designed for the purpose of stamping documents in the exercise of an immigration function, - (b) "replica immigration stamp" means a device which is designed for the purpose of stamping a document so that it appears to have been stamped in the exercise of an immigration function, and - (c) "immigration function" means a function of an immigration officer or the Secretary of State under the Immigration Acts. - (4) A person who is guilty of an offence under this section shall be liable- - (a) on conviction on indictment, to imprisonment for a term not exceeding two years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding the statutory maximum or to both.]
+- (1) A person commits an offence if he has an immigration stamp in his possession without reasonable excuse. - (2) A person commits an offence if he has a replica immigration stamp in his possession without reasonable excuse. - (3) In this section- - (a) "immigration stamp" means a device which is designed for the purpose of stamping documents in the exercise of an immigration function, - (b) "replica immigration stamp" means a device which is designed for the purpose of stamping a document so that it appears to have been stamped in the exercise of an immigration function, and - (c) "immigration function" means a function of an immigration officer or the Secretary of State under the Immigration Acts. - (4) A person who is guilty of an offence under this section shall be liable- - (a) on conviction on indictment, to imprisonment for a term not exceeding two years, to a fine or to both, or